 There has been much talk about applying a staggered correction applied to the limit (not just using the 20dB/decade conversion) to allow 3m measurements on larger sizes EUTs for some time.
 Hopefully at some stage these will see their way into the EMC standards and make everyone’s life easier.

-A 3m measuring distance for radiated emissions test site is valid for the majority of all products providing that they are physically less than 3m diameter (EMC Bayswater’s iOATS NSA has a 3m diameter) or 1.2m in diameter (for standards that reference EN 55011 / CISPR 11) and less than 1.5m in height above the GRP.
+A 3m measuring distance for radiated emissions test site is valid for the majority of all products providing that the product under test is physically less than 3m diameter (EMC Bayswater’s iOATS NSA has a 3m diameter) or 1.2m in diameter (for standards that reference EN 55011 / CISPR 11) and less than 1.5m in height above the GRP.
+The antenna should be selected for the measurement should illuminate the product, thus various different antennas may be required.
+In addition to this certain specific antenna requirements may apply for particular product standards and example would be EN 60945.

 If your product is a large product i.e. larger than 3m or 1.2m diameter (depending upon the EMC product standard or referenced standard) or is very tall we can advise you and recommend the best solution.
 This could be either a 5m iOATS measurement at EMC Bayswater or through either a laboratory referral of sub-contracting.
 If needed we can make all the arrangements for the testing on a 10m measurement test site on your behalf.